sherlock-audit/2024-06-allora-judging/README.md

 https://github.com/allora-network/allora-chain/pull/406

+**WangSecurity**

+This issue will be duplicated with #60 based on the discussion here https://github.com/sherlock-audit/2024-06-allora-judging/issues/115#issuecomment-2291343224

+**zhaojio**

+> This issue will be duplicated with #60 based on the discussion here [#115 (comment)](https://github.com/sherlock-audit/2024-06-allora-judging/issues/115#issuecomment-2291343224)

+#91 is not duplicate with #60, #60 and other reports do not describe attack by attacker, their impact is different.

-# Issue H-19: Anyone can overwrite Reputer and Worker info attached to a LibP2PKey
+# Issue H-13: Anyone can overwrite Reputer and Worker info attached to a LibP2PKey

 Source: https://github.com/sherlock-audit/2024-06-allora-judging/issues/111